-What is Convertible Preferred Stock?
+What Is Convertible Preferred Stock?

 An investor bought 100 shares of convertible preferred stock in ABC Company @ 500 per share on June 1, 2007.
 So, the initial investment made by an investor is $50000 (100 shares * $500).
 It offers a fixed dividend yieldDividend YieldDividend yield ratio is the ratio of a company's current dividend to its current share price.
-It represents the potential return on investment for a given stock. of 5%, i.e. $25 per share along with special conversion right wherein 1 share of preferred stock can be converted into 50 shares of common stock (known as conversion ratio), i.e. if an investor opts for conversion, he will be entitled to 5000 common shares (100 preferred stock * 50 common shares).
-This right can only be applied after June 1, 2008 (known as conversion date).
+It represents the potential return on investment for a given stock. of 5%, i.e. $25 per share along with a special conversion right wherein 1 share of preferred stock can be converted into 50 shares of common stock (known as conversion ratio), i.e., if an investor opts for conversion, he will be entitled to 5000 common shares (100 preferred stock * 50 common shares).
+This right can only be applied after June 1, 2008 (the conversion date).

 In this case, it’s $10 (500/50) which is termed as the conversion price.